yongjiezhu/nICAmeg/README.md

 - pickle 0.7.5

 ## Usage
 Type ‎`python nICA_trainning.py --data_path "with your path"` to train the NICA model with your data.
 Type ‎`python nICA_trainning.py -h` to learn about hyperparameters.
 The well-trained models are saved under ‎`results/`.
 Type ‎`python nICA_downstreams.py --data_path "with your path"` to perform specific downstream tasks with trained NICA models.
 Refer to `utils/vis.py` for visualizing the neural networks with occlusion sensitivity analysis.
+You can easily modify some parameters in ‎`utils/preprocessing.py` with your styles to preprocess the MEG data.

 ## Reference